ccc-js/j6/README.md

 ## Run j6 on Web

-Fdbserver is a used in the server.js of j6.
-You have to install fdbserver before start the server.js
+There is a web IDE for j6 , just start the ide/j6.html for a demo.

+You can start a server to use the IDE.

 ```
 $ git clone https://github.com/ccckmit/j6